Solar eclipses on Jupiter

 Solar eclipses on Jupiter occur when any of the natural satellites of Jupiter pass in front of the Sun as seen from the planet Jupiter.

-For bodies which appear smaller in angular diameter than the Sun, the proper term would be a transit.
-For bodies which are larger than the apparent size of the Sun, the proper term would be an occultation.
+For bodies that appear smaller in angular diameter than the Sun, the proper term would be a transit.
+For bodies that are larger than the apparent size of the Sun, the proper term would be an occultation.

-There are five satellites capable of completely occulting the Sun: Amalthea, Io, Europa, Ganymede and Callisto.
+There are four satellites capable of completely occulting the Sun: Io, Europa, Ganymede and Callisto.
 All of the others are too small or too distant to be able to completely occult the Sun, so can only transit the Sun.
-Most of the more distant satellites also have orbits that are strongly inclined to the plane of Jupiter's orbit, and would rarely be seen to transit.
+Most of the more distant satellites also have orbits that are strongly inclined to the plane of Jupiter's orbit, and would rarely be seen transiting Jupiter.

 When the four largest satellites of Jupiter, the Galilean satellites, occult the Sun, a shadow transit can be seen on the surface of Jupiter which can be observed from Earth in telescopes.

-Eclipses of the Sun from Jupiter are not particularly rare, since Jupiter is very large and its axial tilt (which is related to the plane of the orbits of its satellites) is relatively small—indeed, the vast majority of the orbits of all five of the objects capable of occulting the Sun will result in a solar occultation visible from somewhere on Jupiter.
+Eclipses of the Sun from Jupiter are not particularly rare, since Jupiter is very large and its axial tilt (which is related to the plane of the orbits of its satellites) is relatively small—indeed, the vast majority of the orbits of all four of the objects capable of occulting the Sun will result in a solar occultation visible from somewhere on Jupiter, with every satellite except Callisto guaranteed to produce an eclipse on every orbit.

 The related phenomenon of satellite eclipses in the shadow of Jupiter has been observed since the time of Giovanni Cassini and Ole Rømer in the mid Seventeenth Century.
 It was soon noticed that predicted times differed from observed times in a regular way, varying from up to ten minutes early to up to ten minutes late.
 Rømer correctly realized that the variations were caused by the varying distance between Earth and Jupiter as the two planets moved in their orbits around the Sun.
 Later, in 1678, Christiaan Huygens used these errors to make the first accurate determination of the speed of light.